New River (Fens): Route

 The New River begins to the north east of Sissons Farm, close to the confluences between the River Welland, the Maxey Cut, the South Drain and the Folly River.
 The Welland is navigable below this point, but not above it.
 The New River heads to the north east, with Corporation Bank forming its right bank.
 A public byway runs along the top of Corporation Bank.
 The area between the river and the Welland is called The Wash.
 To the north of Willow Bank Farm, the distance between the rivers increases, and Kennulph's Stone is located when the widening begins.
 The stone consists of a rectangular base and part of the shaft of a cross, dating from around 1200, but re-erected at the site in 1817.
-It is a grade 2 listed structure, and the area around it is a scheduled monument.
+It is a Grade II listed structure, and the area around it is a scheduled monument.
 Kennulph was the first abbot of Crowland Abbey.

 After Kennulphs Stone, the washland between the rivers is known as Crowland High Wash.
 Corporation Bank continues until the river reaches Crowland, where it turns to the north.
 At Crowland, the B1166 road Gravel Causeway crosses both rivers to reach the left bank of the Welland, which it follows upstream.
 The New River runs along the western edge of Crowland and widens a little.
 To the north of the town, Wash Bank forms the right bank of the river, with a public footpath running along it.
 At Crowland Low Wash and Crowland Fodder Lots, the distance between the two rivers is around 0.6 mi, but the washland then narrows until the New River is running next to the left bank of the Welland.
 Both turn to the north-east, and there is a land drainage pumping station at the turn.
 The distance between the rivers then increases again, and at Cloot House the footpath is replaced by Cloot Drove, which becomes Wash Bank once it is running along the embankment.